twanh/nvim-pydoc/README.md

 ## Installing

-Make sure that you have `pydoc3` installed an is on your PATH.
+Make sure that you have `pydoc3` installed and is on your PATH.

 Install the plugin